vickyliu927/notes-websites/CONTACT_FORM_SETUP.md

 - Handles errors gracefully

 ### Data Storage
-- Form submissions are stored in Sanity as `contactForm` documents
+- Form submissions are stored in Sanity as `contactFormSubmission` documents
 - Each submission includes all form fields plus a timestamp
+- **NEW**: Domain tracking information (source domain, clone ID, clone name)
-- You can view submissions in your Sanity Studio
+- You can view submissions in your Sanity Studio under "📧 Contact Form Submissions"

 ### Email Notifications
 - Automatic email notifications sent to `NOTIFICATION_EMAIL`
+- **NEW**: Enhanced email format with domain source information
+- **NEW**: Subject line includes domain/clone information
-- Includes all form data in a formatted HTML email
+- Includes all form data in a formatted HTML email with source tracking
 - Continues to work even if Sanity storage fails

+### Domain Tracking Features (NEW)
+- **Source Domain**: Captures the domain from which the form was submitted
+- **Clone Detection**: Automatically identifies which clone website the submission came from
+- **Enhanced Subject Lines**: Email subjects now include domain info (e.g., "New Tutoring Request from John Doe - from IB Chemistry Notes (ibchemistry-notes.com)")
+- **Comprehensive Source Data**: Stores source URL, clone ID, and clone name for analytics
+- **Sanity Studio Integration**: View submissions organized by source domain in the admin panel

 ## Testing
 1. Make sure your environment variables are configured